dracorah/G/README.md

 - 📖Extremly beginner-friendly
 - 🐍Interpreter coded in python
-- ⚡Blazingly slow
+- 🐌Blazingly slow
 - 📝Very easy to contribute to
 - 🕹️Cool Retro Looking

 **So what are you waiting for?
-The G programming language needs you! 🫵**
+The G Programming Language needs you! 🫵**